 Please log into the Vintage Books site by entering your email address and password below.

 Adam Thirlwell was born in London in 1978.
-He is the author of two novels, Politics and The Escape; a novella, Kapow!; and a project with international novels that includes an essay-book – which won a Somerset Maugham Award.
-In 2003 and again ...
+He is the author of two novels, Politics and The Escape; a novella, Kapow!; and a project with international novels that includes an essay-book – which won a Somerset Maugham Award – and a compendium of translations edited ...